Help in the Downtown Eastside

 "Help" has been extant since 1991, with 1000 English booklets made for a trial run to see if anyone would use it.
 The response from most places was very good, and the Info Desk staff in the Carnegie Centre were beaming.
 "This is great!
 No more writing notes on scrap paper or answering repetitive questions about "Where do I go to get _________?"

 There were 3 updates in each of the 1st & 2nd years.
 It became a matter of finding someone or thing to pay for the printing.
 Collation / stapling / folding & distribution were done by a few volunteers and continued being produced this way for several years.
 Finally, when this method took over 100 hours to complete production of the latest update, the editor resolved to find a Printshop with a machine capable of performing the first 3 tasks automatically.
 (There was the cost factor to consider as well...)

-Current production, with #48 JUNE 2015, is 11,000 English and 1,000 each in French & Spanish.
-The cost of the print run is just over $3,000 - if anyone reading this has that much extra money doing nothing but accumulating interest and with an unfulfilled yearning to do something significant, please make a tax-deductible contribution, earmarked for Help in the Downtown Eastside, to the Carnegie Community Centre Association!!
+Production, with #48 JUNE 2015, was 11,000 English and 1,000 each in French & Spanish.
+The cost of the print run was just over $3,000 - if anyone reading this has that much extra money doing nothing but accumulating interest and with an unfulfilled yearning to do something significant, please make a tax-deductible contribution, earmarked for Help in the Downtown Eastside, to the Carnegie Community Centre Association!!

 The most current version is here with #51 APRIL 2017.
 All updated information is in a Publisher document and the community centre staff print a few hundred copies for use and distribution at the Info Desk on the 1st floor.
 The volunteer editor continues to seek funding for printing enough for the community-at-large.